prggmr/zf2-docpx/zend/File/Rename.rst

     'source'    => Source filename or directory which will be renamed 'target'    => Target filename or directory, the new name of the source file 'overwrite' => Shall existing files be overwritten ?
+    'randomize' => Shall target files have a random postfix attached?

-    :param string|array|Traversable $options: Target file or directory to be renamed
+    :param string|array|Traversable: Target file or directory to be renamed

     :throws Exception\InvalidArgumentException: